 Custom voice commands let you map a phrase to another phrase or command.
-It is a powerful feature that can use to correct common grammatical errors, avoid repetitive data entry, trigger commands, insert uncommon words, etc.
+It is a powerful feature that can be used to correct common grammatical errors, avoid repetitive data entry, trigger commands, insert uncommon words, etc.

-In this document, we will go over how to create custom voice commands, advanced features within voice commands namely matching within words and commands supports, and finally conclude with some popular use cases for custom voice commands.
+In this document, we will go over how to create custom voice commands, create voice commands that match within words, action commands, and conclude with some popular use cases for custom voice commands.

 1) Creating a Custom Voice Command

-Step 3: On the options page, go to the Custom Commands section and click on Add New Command button.
+Step 3: Go to the Custom Commands section and click Add Command.

 This will open up a pop-up.
-The pop-up expects a list of voice commands in CSV format, you can click to bulk add all the commands.
+You can enter a list of voice commands in CSV format and bulk-add them.

-Finally, You can use the Export Commands button to create a backup of your voice commands in CSV format.
+Use the Export button to export a copy of your voice commands in CSV format.
 A backup of your custom voice commands can also be found here.
 Currently, voice commands don't sync across your machines.
-If you are on a new machine or if you reinstall the chrome extension, you may have to manually initialize the voice commands.
+If you are on a new machine or if you reinstall the Chrome extension, you may have to initialize the voice commands manually.
 We are working on automating this process.

 2) Matching within a Word

-Action commands are specific phrases that do not insert any text but accomplish a specific task.
+Action commands are commands that accomplish a specific task.
+They generally do not insert any text.
 Voice In supports the following action commands:

 |<newline>||Insert a line break|